peter-mouland/web-caddy/GULP-TASKS.md

 # Gulp Tasks

 These tasks are documented for those who want to know what is going on under the hood.
-If you need to change the way your component works, you may also want to override these tasks within your own `gulpfile.js`. i.e. use requirejs instead of browserify within the `js` task.
+If you need to change the way your component works, you may also want to override these tasks within your own `gulpfile.js`. i.e. using `requirejs` instead of `browserify` for your own component.

 ### Sass